HiddenField/dynamic-vagrant/docker.md

     ./docker-build.sh

-This will first update the `dynamic-private` submodule in `./apps/dynamic-private/` to the current version.
+This will first update the `dynamic` submodule in `./apps/dynamic/` to the current version.

 > If you want to update submodules to latest remote version, you can issue
 >